 Physical therapy is often used to help individuals recover from brain injury.
 An active, individual approach can identify the causes of symptoms and may include treatment involving:

-A physical therapist will perform an initial evaluation, which will include taking a history and examination.
-The examination will consist of a series of clinical tests that both screen and assess all above symptoms.
-If any red flags are identified that are outside the scope physical therapy, you will be referred to the appropriate provider.
+A physical therapist will perform an initial evaluation, which will include taking a history and performing a physical exam.
+The examination will consist of a series of clinical tests that both screen and assess all the above systems.
+If any red flags are identified that are outside the scope of physical therapy practice, you will be referred to the appropriate provider.
 Based on the findings of the exam, the PT will determine a treatment plan that is individualized to the patient.
 On average, 1-2 weekly sessions for 4-8 weeks is appropriate, and usually includes a home exercise program.